-The 12-day workshop will be held from the 22th of July to the 2nd of August 2019, at two different locations.
+The 12-day workshop has been postponed and new dates have to be decided yet.
+It will take place at two different locations.
 The meeting point for all participants will be Guatemala City, from whence the group will travel to Misión El Faro (The Lighthouse), near Livingston.
 Here, we will establish a 6-day base camp from where we will conduct all field trips and travel to different locations.
 We will explore the Guatemalan Caribbean coast, Amatique Bay, while visiting different small villages as well as Livingston and Puerto Barrios, the two main cities.
 We will also navigate along Río Dulce and Izabal Lake.
 A trip to Tikal will be also offered to the students interested in visiting this impressive Mayan complex.
 After our stay in Livingston, the workshop will continue with a 5-day stay in Guatemala City, at the Universidad Francisco Marroquín (UFM) campus’ facilities, where we will develop different proposals based on the different analyses and insights uncovered throughout the workshop.

 Workshop study area | Map inspired by Lewis Carrol’s “Ocean Chart” map of nothing

 No maps.
 To the extent of our knowledge, the territory we will be travelling to is lacking of proper maps or plans.
 Therefore, there is an absolute need of maps, understood as instruments that support the study and the analysis of the territory, and the development of proposals.
 Cartography, known as the art and science, the study and practice, of making maps, will be the focus of this first phase.
 Inspired in Lewis Carrol’s “Ocean Chart” map of nothing, Students will work as the first cartographers of this territory.
 In order to do so, they will: